sonjaschnik/FinancialDataAnalytics/README.md

 ## Registration (!)

 Every student is welcome to attend the course and submit assignments.
 However, **you MUST register in Löwenportal as well as personally sign the registration form** in order to receive a grade!
 The registration form will be available in class **until 2026-04-29**.
-This requirement is independent of the submission of deliverables (homework and cases), as explained further below.
+This requirement is independent of the submission of deliverables (homework and cases), which is explained further below.

 ## Important links